ttruty/ttruty.github.io/projects/_posts/2020-05-01-balance-tester.md

 # Balance Tester

 This project shows a demo of a simple home made balance game, the hardware and the software can be made and adapted easily from available parts and open source software.
 The goal is that anyone can build a simple, fun balance game.
 This project is aimed towards aging individuals who have balance problems.
-The game might be able to help train balance and reduce the risks of falls and home.
+The game might be able to help train balance and reduce the risks of falls at home.

 ### Click Image to view sample video of Android Balance Game